Showing posts with label life lessons. Show all posts

 How have you changed in twenty years?

-I've declared 2020 the year of Body, Mind, and Spirit, with the main focus being on feeding my spirit to bring all aspects of my life into balance.
+I've declared 2020 the year of Body, Mind, and Spirit, with the main focus on feeding my spirit to balance all aspects of my life.

 Remember Who I Am - Life Reflections Then and Now

-Looking back twenty years ago, when the video poem featured below was written, I clearly see my personal growth since that point in time.
+Looking back to twenty years ago, when the video poem featured below was written, I can see my personal growth.

 I'm a different person at 59 years old than I was in my 30s.
 I suspect that's quite normal.
-God willing, if I get to 80 years old, I imagine my outlook will further change.
+God willing, if I get to 80, I imagine my outlook will change further.

-The most significant change inside of me is a grander understanding of inner peace, and what inner peace truly is.
+The most significant change inside me is a grander understanding of inner peace and what inner peace truly is.

 "In the end, everything WILL be O.K." - I get this now.

 We're still dealing with some of the same life struggles we faced when I was in my thirties.
-Even though those struggles are still quite significant, I now see how mundane they are, and rarely pray on those.
+Even though those struggles are still quite significant, I now see how mundane they are and rarely pray about them.
 In the grand scheme of life, they don't rate.

 I feel I'm awake now.

-As though I've been handed a book with some of life's secrets in them.
-I'm looking forward to the next book in twenty more years if I'm so blessed.
+As though I'd been handed a book with some of life's secrets in it.
+If I'm so blessed, I'm looking forward to the next book in twenty more years.

 I've mastered forgiveness.

-Without giving away anything overtly personal, I can unequivocally state, I've got this one down.
+I can unequivocally state that I've got this one down without giving away anything overtly personal.
 What I understand most about forgiveness is that it's not up to me to 'forgive' others.
-It's lessons learned, from all sides.
+It's lessons learned from all sides.

-I approach the mistakes others make that hurt me, family, friends, or strangers, as people who are either lost, dark, or learning at their pace.
-Life is school, and some of us are in pre-school while others have PhDs.
+I approach the mistakes others make that hurt me, family, friends, or strangers as people who are either lost, dark, or learning at their own pace.
+Life is school; some of us are in pre-school while others have PhDs.
 No judging.
 Letting go.

-Also, I don't agree with the saying, "I forgive, but I'll never forget."
-For me, if I have to hold any grudge, including 'never forgetting,' it's not forgiveness.
-You can read a bit more about this in an article I wrote, many years ago called, "The Secret to Life."
+Also, I disagree with the saying, "I forgive, but I'll never forget."
+If I have to hold any grudge, including 'never forgetting,' it's not forgiveness.
+You can read more about this in an article I wrote many years ago called "The Secret to Life."

 Angels on Duty - Starting Our Day with a Helping Hand